poligenius/PersonalWebsite/src/data/about.md

 - Solve puzzles and play board games (I go crazy for escape rooms).
 - Sports (I've been lucky enough to have practiced a wide array of sports over the years, including beach volley, tennis, soccer, basketball, skiing, swimming, and padel.
 Unfortunately, I'm terrible at each and every one of them).
 - Playing the piano (I have taken piano lessons for 6 years, so feel free to chat me for a jam session, but please don't ask me to sing eheh).
-- Nerd stuff (videogames, anime, manga and Star Wars).
+- Nerd stuff (Hackathons, videogames, anime, manga and Star Wars).
 - Movies and tv series.
 - [Photography](https://www.instagram.com/marcobalenoo/) (I always travel with my Nikon in order to take pictures of the beautiful places and peoples that I have the pleasure to visit, in 2015 I won Liliana Urtamonti [still nature](https://www.instagram.com/p/1Ql0DrivyoekSE2An1JIdCRMaRkLcDW62WAho0/) photography contest).
 - Financial independence.